johngamali/DL-Jupyter-Book_Gamali/README.md

 # Deep Learning - Jupyter Book Compilation
 **John Vincent Gamali - DS4A**

-*Education*
-- University of Science and Technology of Southern Philippines, Cagayan de Oro Bachelor of Science in Data Science

 # **JUPYTER BOOK PORFOLIO**

 This site is the official compilation of my work for DS413 – Elective 4 (Deep Learning).